openedx/edx-documentation/en_us/open_edx_release_notes/source/CSMHE/migration_options.rst

    .. code-block:: bash

+     cd devstack
      vagrant provision

 Reprovisioning adds the ``edxapp_csmh`` database and its ``courseware_studentmodulehistoryextended`` table.
-The ``lms.env.json`` feature flags that control ``courseware_studentmodulehistoryextended`` use have the following settings.
+The ``lms.env.json`` feature flags that control use of the ``courseware_studentmodulehistoryextended`` table have the following settings.

    .. code-block:: bash